danott/ee-loopee/README.md

 ## Foreach loop

-This Loopee ExpressionEngine Plugin allows you to loop over custom parameters using tag pairs.
+The Loopee ExpressionEngine Plugin allows you to loop over custom parameters using tag pairs.
 It is useful in scenarios where you want to loop over values that aren't in channels.

     {exp:loopee foreach="red|green|blue"}
       My Color is {loopee_value}